tiuscia/cookieyes-background-overlay/README.md

 # cookieyes: how to add a background overlay
-Want a background overlay for your CookieYes cookie banner (Basic plan)?
+Want a background overlay for your CookieYes cookie banner (Basic and free plan)?
-Here is how to add a backhround overlay to CookieYes Banners.
+Here is how to add a background overlay to CookieYes Banners.
-This code snippet offers a solution since the Basic plan (paid) lacks this functionality.
+This code snippet offers a solution since the Basic and free plan lack this functionality.
 Add a visually distinct background to enhance your cookie consent message.

 ### Example: